Adren O. Wilson, Ph.D., Chief Executive Officer

 Cris Ros Dukler, Chief Operating Officer

 Cris has served as COO of Public Allies since 2007.
 She brought to Public Allies more than 20 years experience of executive leadership in the nonprofit, public and private sectors.
 Cris is a reformer who led state regulatory departments in Texas and Wisconsin, and served as COO of a regional nonprofit overseeing an $11 million budget and 400 employees working to improve foster care services in two states.
 She was a partner in a venture that invented “electronic benefit transfer cards” for distributing government benefits such as food stamps, a change that prevented fraud and enhanced the dignity of users.
 After the business was sold, Cris joined UPC Health Network, where she directed an $80 million business employing 350 workers in Wisconsin and Illinois.
-She started a respiratory therapy operation in Illinois that became the most profitable in its company.
+She started a respiratory therapy operation in Illinois that became the most profitable in its category.

 Kara Mikulich, Strategy and Development Vice President